nwsw/nwcplugin-api/api/ref.ntnptr.md

 <a name="goto"></a>
 **{ntnptr}:goto**(Reference)

-This initializes a `ntnptr` object with the staff item indicated by the `Reference` paramater.
+This updates `ntnptr` to a new reference item.

 The `Reference` paramater can be a [drawpos](ref.drawpos.md) object, or an offset index from the current user object.